 Col de Pacrace

-Col de Pacrace is a shoulder point on one of the favorite
+Col de Pacrace is a shoulder

-popular rides in this area: Col
+point on one of the favorite popular rides in this

-De La Madone De Gorbio.
-But even without climbing to
+Madone De Gorbio.
+But even without climbing

-one of the most unusual hilltown settings in this area: the
+you traverse one of the most unusual hilltown

 |